Rhabdomyolysis: Other animals

 Rhabdomyolysis is recognized in horses.
-Horses can develop a number of muscle disorders, many of which may progress to rhabdomyolysis.
+Horses can develop several muscle disorders, many of which may progress to rhabdomyolysis.
 Of these, some cause isolated attacks of rhabdomyolysis (e.g., dietary deficiency in vitamin E and selenium, poisoning associated with pasture or agricultural poisons such as organophosphates), while others predispose to exertional rhabdomyolysis (e.g., the hereditary condition equine polysaccharide storage myopathy).
 5–10% of thoroughbred horses and some standardbred horses have the condition equine exertional rhabdomyolysis; no specific cause has been identified, but an underlying muscle calcium regulation disorder is suspected.

 Rhabdomyolysis affecting horses may also occur in outbreaks; these have been reported in many European countries, and later in Canada, Australia, and the United States.
 It has been referred to as "atypical myopathy" or "myoglobinuria of unknown etiology".
 No single cause has yet been found, but various mechanisms have been proposed, and a seasonal pattern has been observed.
 Very high creatine kinase levels are detected, and mortality from this condition is 89%.